LindZCoding/project-2-pitches/README.md

 7. MVP goals (x3-5)
    * Have users be able to create their profile with their unique username and password
    * Users will be able to view a list of anime's
+   * Users will be able to view a list of characters
    * Users will be able to click on an anime title that will then display the name, description, icon and have a button to add that specfic anime to their favorites
+   * Users will be able to favorite characters
    * Users can view their own and other users profiles to see a list of their favorite anime's

 8. Stretch goals (x2-5)